T.H. WU DISTINGUISHED LECTURE

 The T.H.
 Wu Distinguished Lecture is a signature event in the Department of Civil, Environmental and Geodetic Engineering.
-Presented yearly, the lecture features prominent scholars and practioners in the field of geotechnical engineering.
-The lecture is held in honor of Dr. Tien H. Wu, professor emeritus and former chair of CEGE.
+Presented yearly, the lecture features prominent scholars and practitioners in the field of geotechnical engineering.
+The lecture is held in honor of the late Dr. Tien H. Wu, professor emeritus and former chair of CEGE.

 Meet the 2021 T.H.
 Wu Distinguished Lecturer: